grammyjs/website/site/docs/guide/reactions.md

 ## Reacting to Messages

 Bots can add a single emoji reaction to a message.

+In same cases, bots can also react with custom emoji (even though bots cannot have [Telegram Premium](https://telegram.org/faq_premium?setln=en)).
-If a [Telegram Premium](https://telegram.org/faq_premium?setln=en) user added a custom emoji reaction to a message, bots can add the same reaction to this message, too.
+When a premium user adds a custom emoji reaction to a message, bots can later add the same reaction to this message.
+In addition, if a chat administrator explicitly allows custom emoji to be used, they can be used by the bots in that chat, too.

 This is how you can react to messages.